shuhaowu/projecto/docs/devsystemrequirements.rst

 =======================

 For development, it is recommended that you use Linux.
 The maintainer(s) of the project uses Linux as their primary development platform.
-With Linux, you have the option to setup the system manually, although that is *not recommended*.

 It is also possible to setup vagrant on Mac and Windows.
-On Mac it should be fairly straight forward.
+On Mac it should be fairly straight forward (confirmed on Mavericks).
 Windows does not have NFS and therefore will take some more work.

 Again, it is recommended that you use the :ref:`vagrantsetup`.
 This cuts down the number of dependencies and should be much easier to work with.